 💡 Sportsmanship is very important, win or lose.
 Always be courteous to other exhibitors and the judge.

 💡 One thing you can be sure of, you will make mistakes on the way.
-But the more shows you do the easier it gets.
+However, the more shows you do the easier it gets.

-💡 I get asked at many times at shows about grooming tips and people want to now the finest of details.
+💡 I get asked many times at shows about grooming tips and people want to know the finest of details.
 I, however, found that when I judged, I was surprised by how many people forget the basics like cutting the dog’s nails and cleaning teeth.
 So, remember the basics!

 ABOVE ALL ELSE, ALWAYS REMEMBER – THIS IS YOUR HOBBY, SO THEREFORE SHOULD BE A PLEASURE, SO GO AND ENJOY!